Skip to main content

 Nick Grunden

-I am currently a second-year Master’s student in the CAP lab with a B.A. in Neuroscience and Spanish from Colgate University (New York, USA) and a M.Sc. in Neuropsychology from the Universitat Autònoma de Barcelona (Catalunya, Spain).
+I am currently completing my PhD in the CAP lab with a B.A. in Neuroscience and Spanish from Colgate University (New York, USA) and a M.Sc. in Neuropsychology from the Universitat Autònoma de Barcelona (Catalunya, Spain).
 My current research in the lab focuses on applying a network approach to study cognition as a multidomain system, and how that system is restructured within clinical risk states of dementia such as subjective cognitive decline and mild cognitive impairment.
 Outside the lab, I love a good bike ride, parking it in a café with a novel, and dancing while no one is watching.
 I speak English, Spanish, Catalan.

 Tristin Best